 This Quarter (30-50 hours):

-• Build a hybrid classical-quantum project relevant to your domain
+- Build a hybrid classical-quantum project relevant to your domain using Qiskit Patterns

 Conclusion: The Quantum Pragmatist's Mindset

-Quantum computing in 2025 occupies a unique position: no longer purely speculative, but not yet universally practical.
+Quantum computing in 2026 occupies a unique position: no longer purely speculative, but not yet universally practical.
 The hardware breakthroughs are real.
 The enterprise adoption is real.
-The career opportunities are real.
-But quantum won't replace classical computing any more than GPUs replaced CPUs—they're specialized accelerators for specific problem types.
+The regulatory mandates around post-quantum cryptography are real and actively underway.
+But quantum won't replace classical computing any more than GPUs replaced CPUs.
+They're specialized accelerators for specific problem types.

 The developers who will thrive in the quantum era aren't the ones who bet everything on quantum hype or ignore it as science fiction.
 They're the pragmatists who learn quantum fundamentals, understand where it provides genuine advantage, prepare for post-quantum cryptography challenges, and position themselves at the intersection of classical and quantum computing.